gbdev/gb-asm-tutorial/src/part1/tracing.md

 The blue line should automatically move to address $0100[^boot_addr], and now we're ready to trace!
 All the commands for that are in the "Run" menu.

-- "Run" simply unpauses the emulator.
+- "Resume" simply unpauses the emulator.
 - "Step Into" and "Step Over" advance the emulator by one instruction.
   They only really differ on the `call` instruction, interrupts, and when encountering a conditional jump, neither of which we are using here, so we will use "Step Into".
 - The other options are not relevant for now.

 We will have to "Step Into" a bunch of times, so it's a good idea to use the key shortcut.